adobe/cla-bot/README.md

 and unit tests.
 You can also invoke each of these individually with `npm run lint` and `npm run test:unit`.

+### Integration Tests

-There are also integration tests against github.com, though you need several special environment variables representing github.com personal access tokens to run them.
+There are also integration tests against github.com, though you need several special environment variables representing github.com personal access tokens to several GitHub.com accounts to run them correctly.
 It is expected only maintainers of this repo have access to them, and they are also stored in travis-ci as encrypted environment variables.
 These tests can be run via `npm run test:integration`.

+The account credentials for these accounts are stored in the Adobe Open Source Office secure credentials location, and only Open Source Office members are expected to have access to them.

 ## Runtime Actions